jnozzi/cocoadev.com/markdown/RubyCocoaTutorial.md

 All right!

-3) Now go to the Classes pane and subclass General/NSObject twice.
+3) Now go to the Classes pane and subclass NSObject twice.
 One of the subclasses should be named "Controller" and the other "Converter".
 Now add 4 outlets to controller: converter, dollarField, rateField, and totalField.
 Add an action to Controller and call it convert.
 Done.
 Yes, you are done.

 4) Now instantiate Controller and Converter, and connect the outlets in Controller to the proper objects.
 Connect the button to the Controller and have it call convert:.